 What does an average wedding cost?

-An average wedding in Georgia ranges from $20,000 - $30,000 but many couples plan weddings for less than $20,000.
-Your guest count is one of THE BIGGEST drivers of your budget (hint: the weddings for less than $20,000 did not have 200+ guests).
+An average wedding in Georgia ranges from $20,000 - $35,000.
+Your guest count is one of THE BIGGEST drivers of your budget (hint: the weddings for $20,000 did not have 200+ guests).
 For more info on what goes into the budget, check out our post - Breakdown of a Wedding Budget.

 Who must I invite?

 This can often be one of the most stressful parts of the initial planning.
 It's a joint effort between the couple and the families - you may not think about great Aunt Judy being there, but your mom keeps in regular contact with her and great Aunt Judy would be heartbroken to not be there and celebrate with you.
 Determine the type of event you want - intimate or large celebration.
 Explain to your families why you would like to go that way and then develop the list from there.

 Traditionally whoever walks the bride down and gives her away will lift the veil.
 You can also leave the veil down throughout the ceremony and the groom can lift it before the first kiss.
 It's sweet either way!
 PS - you don't have to wear a veil!

 How long is a reception?

 Typically about 4 hours.
 This gives you time for a cocktail hour (while you take photos), dinner, toasts, cake cutting, and dancing.
 At Pleasant Union Farm - we provide 5 hours of event time from ceremony through send off which gives you plenty of time to spend with your guests.